Jury selection set to begin in contempt trial of Trump ally Steve Bannon - WFIN Local News

 Jury selection set to begin in contempt trial of Trump ally Steve Bannon

-(WASHINGTON) — Jury selection is set to begin Monday in the trial of former President Donald Trump’s ally Steve Bannon over his defiance of a subpoena from the House select committee investigating the Jan.
+(WASHINGTON) — Jury selection began Monday in the trial of former President Donald Trump’s ally Steve Bannon over his defiance of a subpoena from the House select committee investigating the Jan.
 6 attack on the U.S. Capitol.

 Bannon, who previously served as Trump’s White House chief strategist but departed in August of 2017, was first subpoenaed by the Jan.
 6 committee for records and testimony in September of last year.
 The committee told Bannon at the time it had “reason to believe that you have information relevant to understanding activities that led to and informed the events at the Capitol on January 6, 2021.”